p2k3m/ResumeForge/docs/cloudfront-url.md

 - **Production CloudFront URL:** [`https://d3exampleabcdef8.cloudfront.net`](https://d3exampleabcdef8.cloudfront.net)
 - **Published:** 28 May 2024, 00:00 UTC

-The ResumeForge portal queries `/api/published-cloudfront` on load and renders this domain in the hero card with copy/open actions.
-Share that card (or this document) with new joiners so they can grab the right URL without installing the CLI helpers first.
+This document and the project README mirror the latest domain so onboarding teams can copy the canonical URL without installing the CLI helpers or loading the app.

 ## Updating the published URL